 - Rather have a cookie?
 Try trail mix cookies or my popular M&M cookies.

-I like to make a double batch and pop half of them into the freezer.
+Freeze: I like to make a double batch of the energy balls and pop half of them into the freezer.
 To freeze energy balls, put them on a tray or baking pan in a single layer and freeze them for an hour or so, or until they are firm.
 Place them into a freezer container or freezer bag and freeze for up to three months.
-They make a great lunchbox treat!
+Energy balls make a great lunchbox treat!

 - 1 ½ cups creamy peanut butter